jacobdbt2100/SQL-Data-Analytics/README.md

 ```
 ## Week 3 — Data Cleaning, Joins & CTEs

+- JOINS in SQL

+  A `join` is an operation used to combine rows from two or more tables based on related columns.
+It enables data retrieval from multiple tables simultaneously.

 - INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN, CROSS JOIN, SELF JOIN
 - Subqueries and CTEs (Common Table Expressions)
 - Handling NULLs with COALESCE, IS NULL, IS NOT NULL